mccright/PythonStuff/README.md

 ### useRandomUserAgent
 * [useRandomUserAgent](https://github.com/mccright/PythonStuff/blob/main/useRandomUserAgent.py) is just a reminder for me about rotating my user_agent strings.

+### checkResponseCodes
+* [checkResponseCodes](https://github.com/mccright/PythonStuff/blob/main/checkResponseCodes.py) is a list of all the http Codes from the IANA Hypertext Transfer Protocol (HTTP) Status Code Registry in the form of a long 'case statement.'
+I wanted it around so that I could copy ot the subset that I needed at any given time.
+It is not meant to be used as is.

 ## Python conventions

 * Put a space before a comment: `# This is a comment`